gmarroquio/GameTrack/README.md

 - Commit changes: `git commit -m 'feat: My new feature'`;
 - Make a push to your branch: `git push origin my-feature`.

-After merging your receipt request to done, you can delete a branch from yours.
+After merging your receipt request to done, you can delete your branch.

 ## 📝 License